-I am fully qualified Counsellor with seventeen years experience, who is Registered with and Accredited by BACP (the professional body for counsellors).
+I am fully qualified Counsellor with over twenty years years experience, who is Registered with and Accredited by BACP (the professional body for counsellors).
 Whether you have had Counselling before or not, I suggest you hear more about how I work as we counsel in different ways.

 Where and when do you work?

-In Forest Hill on Tuesday, Wednesday, Thursday and Friday, just a minute or two from the station.
+Both online and face-toface from Forest Hill, on a Monday, Tuesday, Wednesday, Thursday and Friday, just a minute or two from the station.

 What is counselling like with me and how does it work?

 As you probably know, Counselling is a ‘talking treatment’.
 This means we’d explore together what you want to change and find a way forward that feels manageable for you, for an hour every week.

 Through working with me in this way people begin to develop and change.
 I believe this happens because all of us have within ourselves the capacity to heal, to grow and to create a more satisfying life of our choosing.
 Much of my work is helping people re-discover and mobilise these inner resources that seem to be ‘lost’, or that have become distorted or mistrusted, through experiences in their life.